 Some people recommend a guitar string or a piece of wire from a wired brush.
 As long as it fits through the nozzle and isn’t soft or too harsh, it should work fine without damaging the inner nozzle.

 A better recommendation here would be a manual micro-drill set.
 The 36-Piece Hand Drill Set from Amazon should do the trick, it’s a multipurpose, 20 set drill with anti-slip properties and made of hardened steel.

 When you think about the inside of an extruder nozzle, it’s got many nooks and crannies and may be difficult to unclog most of the jammed material with just a thin wire.

 A micro-drill will work very well here and they are not only very useful, but very affordable.

-It makes sense to get specialised tools for this so you are prepared for these issues in the future.
+It makes sense to get specialized tools for this so you are prepared for these issues in the future.

 SIQUK has a sweet 3D Printer Nozzle Cleaning Kit with 30 pieces, along with 2 tweezers, a cleaning cloth and a neat little toolbox.
 This is more of a day to day maintenance kit so it’s a good purchase for any 3D printer user.